AirTag 1 vs AirTag 2 (2026): Every Difference Compared

 At 85dB, the AirTag 2 is comparable to a food blender.
 You can hear it through a bag, across a room, or in the bed of a pickup truck.
 Apple also changed the chime note from F to G for better distinction in noisy environments.

-The U2 Ultra Wideband chip extends Precision Finding range from 15 meters (50 feet) to 60 meters (200 feet) in open air.
-That's the directional arrow on your iPhone that points toward the AirTag with a distance readout.
+Apple's own claim for the second-generation UWB chip is Precision Finding at up to 50 percent farther range, which takes the original's roughly 15 meters (50 feet) to roughly 22 meters (75 feet) on paper.
+Precision Finding is the directional arrow on your iPhone that points toward the tag with a live distance readout.

-Real-world results vary with obstacles.
+Real-world results still collapse with obstacles.
 Through two walls, one tester got reliable detection at 15 meters and pinpointing at 11 meters.
-In open conditions, 60 meters is achievable.
+Concrete, metal shelving, and a truck bed all cut into it.

 Apple Watch Precision Finding